owemecoffee/owemecoffee.GitHub.io/index.md

 ###  Tips

-1??
-Have more fun at [My Personal Website](https://www.jinchen.site), which I share with you my personal everything. ?
+- Have more fun at [My Personal Website](https://www.jinchen.site), which I share with you my personal everything.

-2??
-Do check out [my projects](https://github.com/owemecoffee) if you are interested in what i do as a AI student.
-If you like my project, please star? or fork it.
+- Do check out [my projects](https://github.com/owemecoffee) if you are interested in what i do as a AI student.
+If you like my project, please star or fork it.

 ### Contacts
-?
 Email : owe.me.coffee@outlook.com
-?
 Wechat: owe_me_coffee
-?
 Twitter: owemecoffee
-?
 Instagram: jinx9x